pennhanlee/tp/docs/DeveloperGuide.md

 #### Implementation

-*bookmark*'s Did you mean? feature uses the Damerau-Levenshtien algorithm to calculate the distance between the user-input word and the words in the application Library.
+*bookmark*'s Suggestion feature uses the Damerau-Levenshtien algorithm to calculate the distance between the user-input word and the words in the application WordBank.

 The `Edit Distance` refers to the number of steps needed to change difference between two words.
 This mechanism is implemented through 3 operations: